jeremyevans/tilt/README.md

 library the first time a template is created, but this is prone to error in threaded environments.

-The Tilt module contains generic implementation classes for all supported template engines.
+The Tilt::Template class is an abstract base class that used by all supported template engines.
 Each template class adheres to the same interface for creation and rendering.
 In the instant gratification example, we let Tilt determine the template implementation class based on the filename, but